goblimey/ntripcaster/README.md

 All you need to get it working is some free software, including this caster.

+I should also say at the beginning that you don't necessarily need your own NTRIP caster.
+There are a number already available.
+Use your favourite seach engine to find them.

 If you have your own network of Windows machines and you know how to configure them, you may be able to get the caster working on one of those.
 Here I assume that you are going to set it up on a server on the Internet with a proper domain name.
 Nowadays, that's fairly cheap, and it's one less machine to manage.
-Your caster must run on a server machine with a publshed IP address.
+Your caster must run on a server machine on the public Internet with a published domain name.
 I run mine on a Digital Ocean Droplet costing $5 per month.
 (Other providers of virtual private servers are available.)

-BKG's caster softare is free and open source.
+BKG's caster software is free and open source.
 It implements NTRIP Version 1.
 NTRIP is now at Version 2.
 BKG offers a version 2 caster, but it's not free or open source.
-If you are going to use the free caster, you need to check that your rover can use a Version 1 service.
+If you are going to use the free caster, you need to check that your base station and rover can use a Version 1 service.

 Docker provides a ready-made predictable environment in which you can build and run software.
 The steps to build and run a docker application are the same regardless of your operating system.